2020 Sporting Kansas City II season

-The 2020 Sporting Kansas City II season is the club's first year under the new name of Sporting Kansas City II, fifth year of play and their second season in the Eastern Conference of the USL Championship, the top tier of United Soccer League.
+The 2020 Sporting Kansas City II season was the club's first year under the new name of Sporting Kansas City II, fifth year of play and their second season in the Eastern Conference of the USL Championship, the top tier of United Soccer League.
 The second tier of the United States Soccer Pyramid.
-The team will continue play at Children's Mercy Park.
+The team continued to play at Children's Mercy Park.

 The season was suspended on March 12, for 30 days, due to the coronavirus pandemic.
 Following that decision, on March 18 the USL extended its temporary suspension until May 10.